ComfyCon-AU/april_2024/content/english/homepage/_index.md

       - "We came back bigger than ever in April 2022: **The new normal**."
       - "Just when we swore we'd never do it in summer again: **Better together**."
       - "2024 was the year we celebrated you all: **Everyone's a hero in their own way**."
+      - "In September 2025 we joined forces with PancakesCon for one extra-comfy global relay."
 ---